 As a leader in the HR department, you’re also responsible for educating managers on the importance of connecting one-on-one with onboarding employees.
 According to one LinkedIn study, 72% of new hires found this one component to be the most important part of their onboarding experience.

 However, managers often overlook this aspect altogether, causing the departure of many new hires shortly after they’re hired.
 Therefore, if you want the employees you worked so hard to obtain become long-term team members, encourage managers to connect with them.

 The coronavirus pandemic is obviously shifting the way companies do business, manage their teams, and hire new staff.
 Once the pandemic is over, many companies may continue to implement the new systems and strategies they’re currently using.
 This will undoubtedly benefit organizations around the globe as they begin to recover from the black mark the virus has left on the economy.

-U.S.-based companies began shifting to remote work in mid-March.
+U.S.-based companies began shifting to remote work in mid-March due to COVID-19.
 Now, more than twice as many people are working from home compared to the same time last year.
 Organizations that had never considered anything but in-office work now have systems and software to effectively facilitate remote work.
 This has made many companies more comfortable with the idea of taking a more digitized approach to certain tasks and possibly their entire operation.